 Rose, Otto (Rosa damascena) France

-Otto of Rose is made from the Damask Rose best grown in the Kanzanlak valley of Bulgaria.
+Otto of Rose, also known as Attar of Rose is made from the Damask Rose best grown in the Kanzanlak valley of Bulgaria.
 This oil is processed using steam distillation.

 The rose is highly valued in all cultures and in all religions.
 It is associated with the mother goddess or Aphrodite in pagan religions and just as strongly associated with the Virgin Mary in Christianity.
 Some species of rose grows in almost every climate in every country around the world.
 According to archeologists, it has been around since the Tertiary era.